 TEACHING AND LEARNING SERVICES

-The Teaching and Learning Services group includes library professionals and interns with diverse skills, experience, and expertise.
+The Teaching and Learning Services team includes library professionals and interns with diverse skills, experience, and expertise.
 Assisting students, faculty, and researchers at Penn, we facilitate comprehensive instructional support, innovative spaces, and an array of services that promote digital fluencies and the creative use of technology and media production.

-The Digital Scholarship group, formed in Spring 2016, includes library staff members, student workers, and a connected network of collaborators from the Penn Libraries and other bodies around campus.
+The Digital Scholarship team, formed in Spring 2016, includes library staff members, student workers, and a connected network of collaborators from the Penn Libraries and other bodies around campus.
 Our primary activities include: supporting new scholarly creation through data curation and management; developing and engaging with new methods for digital research projects, including the digital humanities; and exploring new publishing models, especially open access publishing.

 THE FINE ARTS AND MUSEUM LIBRARIES

 The Fisher Fine Arts Library supports study, teaching and research in contemporary and historical aspects of art, architecture, city and regional planning, historic preservation, landscape architecture, studio art, and urban design.
 Text and image collections, in analog and digital form, have a global reach and concentrate on the arts of the western experience, Islam, South Asia and East Asia, from prehistory to the present.
 The Museum Library was founded in 1900 with the acquisition of the personal library of Daniel Garrison Brinton.
 Today the library's collections emphasize cultural, social, physical and biological anthropology, prehistoric, Classical and Near Eastern archaeology, and linguistics as well as related fields such as museology.